 The Internet of Things (IoT) has opened up a new, virtually inexhaustible source of technical innovations, which are equally valuable for a broad variety of industries.
-Applying smart connected devices, sensors, and gateways to control each part of the production process, manufacturing and infrastructure companies are dramatically increasing their operational efficiency.
-At the same time, the consumer tech market has exploded with abundance of smart products and spin-off cloud services that they brought to life.
+Applying smart connected devices, sensors, and gateways to control each part of the production process, manufacturing, and infrastructure companies are dramatically increasing their operational efficiency.
+At the same time, the consumer tech market has exploded with an abundance of smart products and spin-off cloud services that they brought to life.

-With this context, now lets look at some of the notable open source projects in IoT arena!
+With this context, now let’s look at some of the notable open-source projects in the IoT arena!

 Eclipse Kura is a platform for building IoT gateways.
 It enables remote management of gateways and provides APIs for writing and deploying your own IoT applications.

 Kura runs on top of the Java Virtual Machine (JVM) and leverages OSGi, a dynamic component system for Java, to simplify the process of writing reusable software building blocks.
 Kura APIs offer easy access to the underlying hardware including serial ports, GPS, watchdog, USB, GPIOs, I2C, etc. It also offer OSGI bundle to simplify the management of network configurations, the communication with IoT servers, and the remote management of the gateway.